HelenQuang/HelenQuang/README.md

 🎓 Master Degree in Information Technology, Full-stack Development from Jyväskylä University of Applied Sciences.

-🎓 Bachelor Degree in Energy and Environmental Engineering from Tampere University.
+🎓 Bachelor Degree in Energy and Environmental Engineering from Tampere University of Applied Sciences.

+🖥️ Current learning: AWS Cloud Services, DevOps, CI/CD, MySQL.

 🤝 I’m looking to collaborate on junior projects and challenges.